allandark/Lagersystem_uge6_7/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a group project utilizing a MySQL server to simulate keeping track of orders and warehouse statuses.
+It's useful for a variety of scenarios, including

 ## Getting Started